Policy Brief

 The housing stock

 Chapter 4 of the Report on the Jersey 2021 Census provides a snapshot of housing in Jersey in April 2021.
-Key points are -
+Key points were -

 - There were 48,610 private dwellings and 162 communal establishments.